 - 7.1 The amount of surplus cash available for investment during the year was at times higher than the level anticipated in the budget; although the overall rate of interest was lower than budget.
 This is, in part, due to the Bank of England Monetary Policy Committee (MPC) having reduced the bank base rate due to help sustain the economy during COVID-19, which resulted in reductions in net returns on the Money Market Funds that the Council uses to manage its cash flow. - 7.2 The current economic climate, which has been significantly affected by the UK economy alongside global events causing further economic uncertainties, has had an impact on the Council's investment income.
-The resulting investment income achieved in the current year totalled £1,446k, a favourable variance of £297k from the budgeted position.
-This is largely attributable to the increase in the Bank of England base rate in the period. - 7.3 The Council had no long-term debt at 31 March 2023.
+Investment income achieved in the current year (2023/24) totalled £1,552k, a favourable variance of £19k from the budgeted position. - 7.3 The Council had no long-term debt at 31 March 2024.
 The only debt taken during the year was short-term debt to fund any short-term cash shortfalls.